spmeesseman/vscode-taskexplorer/README.md

     taskExplorer.includeAnt: [ "**/extraTasks.xml", "**/scripts/ant/*.xml" ]

-## Grunt and Gulp Task Providers

-VSCode includes task providers for Grunt and Gulp internally.
-The Grunt and Gulp task providers in this extension (introduced in v1.14) will ignore grunt and gulpfiles in the root project directory in lieu of that fact, i.e. it will only provide tasks located in subdirectories of the project root.
-Note that the internal VSCode Gulp provider will not even refresh your tasks if you edit your gulp file.
-In a future release, settings will be added to include files found in the project root, where a user can turn off internal VSCode task detection for gulp and/or grunt.

 ## Feedback & Contributing

 * Please report any bugs, suggestions or documentation requests via the